Futurama: The Beast with a Billion Backs: Plot

-A month after the universe was ripped open in Bender's Big Score, people decide to go on with their lives.
+A month after the universe was ripped open, people decide to go on with their lives.
 Amy and Kif get married.
 Fry starts dating a girl named Colleen, but breaks up with her when he discovers she has many other boyfriends.

 At a conference, Professor Farnsworth proposes an expedition to investigate the anomaly.
 When Bender explores the anomaly, his touch causes it to emit a shock wave that sends him and the ship flying.
 Farnsworth discovers that only living beings can pass through the anomaly; electrical objects are either repelled or destroyed.
-His plans for another expedition are rejected in favor of a military assault led by Zapp Brannigan.
+His plans for another expedition are rejected in favor of a military assault led by Zapp Brannigan, which results in Kif's death while Fry enters the anomaly.

-During Zapp's unsuccessful attack, Fry enters the anomaly while Kif is killed.
 On the other side of the anomaly, Fry comes across a colossal, one-eyed, tentacled alien named "Yivo" which begins forcing its appendages through the anomaly.
 Yivo's tentacles touch everyone in the universe, and nothing can stop them since they are made of "electro-matter", which can only be harmed by other electro-matter.

-Fry returns to Earth with Yivo's tentacle attached to the back of his neck and tells everyone to "love the tentacle."
+Fry returns to Earth with Yivo's tentacle attached to the back of his neck and tells everyone to "love the tentacle".
 Yivo's tentacles attach themselves to nearly everyone, causing their victims to fall in love with it, eventually leaving Leela as the only one unattached.
 Fry becomes the pope of a religion established to worship Yivo.
 Leela examines Yivo's tentacle fragment and discovers that they are actually reproductive organs, revealing this to everyone at a universal religious gathering.
 Yivo admits that mating with everyone in the universe was its original intention but claims that it is now truly in love with them.
 As a sign of good faith, Yivo resurrects Kif who is heartbroken to discover that while he was dead, Zapp capitalized on Amy's grief and slept with her.
 Yivo begins the relationship anew and removes its tentacles from everyone.